 Although you can pretty much dive all year round, the best time to dive Raja Ampat is from October to May.
 We visited in November/December and had superb conditions.
 If you are booking a liveaboard trip the boat will have set times of the year that they visit the islands, so make sure you check first.

-During my Raja Ampat trip not only did I get, up, close and personal to some incredibly rare marine life but also a celebrity!
-I hate to name drop, however, this is just too funny not to share!
+During my Raja Ampat trip not only did I get, up, close and personal to some incredibly rare marine life but Hollywood stars too!

-As I boarded the liveaboard, I recognised one of the other guests and thought maybe we had just gone to school together.
-However, a few hours later, I realised how much he looked like a 90s TV celeb but I still didn't think it was actually him!
+As I boarded the liveaboard, I recognised one of the other guests immediately and thought maybe he was an old school friend or work colleague.
+However, a few hours later, I realised how much he looked like a 90s TV celeb from Dawsons Creek but I still didn't think it was actually him!

 After a welcome cocktail or two I approached the guy to mention how much he looked like Pacey from Dawson’s Creek, to which he replied… “Well of course… I’m him!
 I'm Joshua Jackson”!
 I wanted the ground to swallow me up there and then!
-Note to self, I did not go to school with Pacey!
+It was hilarious and an amazing a highlight to share my trip with such an incredible person, celebrity or not.

 How do I get to Raja Ampat?